 Elevation: 4130 ft (1259 m)

 Contacts: (541) 493-2312

 Six private cedar bathhouses have an amazing sweet aroma of the wood.
-The individual soaking tubs can be filled to any comfortable soaking temperature.
+The individual soaking tubs can be filled with any comfortable soaking temperature.

-Crystal Crane Hot Springs rents cabins for $54, campsites for $20, and a tepee with a private soaking tub for $65.
+Crystal Crane Hot Springs offer waterfront cabins, RV- and campsites, and a tepee with a private soaking tub for $65.
 The other options such as inns, Bunk and Ranch houses are available.
+It is recommended to make a reservation in advance.
 A day use pass for the pond's admissions can be purchased for a fair price.

 Directions to Crystal Crane Hot Springs

 Drive 25 miles from Burns southeast on OR 78 to Crystal Crane Hot Springs (on the left).